 From Ashiatsu (deeper, body connecting, barefoot massage using varying amounts of the therapist’s body weight) to deep lomi (a very relaxing and luxurious style of deep tissue), to myofascial techniques, reflexology, and Thai “yoga” massage, I call upon a variety of techniques.
 No two massages are the same and collaboration with you is central.
 Bodywork for me is an art and often a dance, an endeavor in which I find joy and feel honored to be practicing.
 I also use side-lying and seated techniques when those will provide the best approach.
 These latter techniques are wonderful during pregnancy, allowing mother to relax comfortably and receive nurturing care during a time of great changes and demand on her body.

 The topical preparations I use in bodywork are carefully sourced, usually organic and often something I have created.
-Though I am not actively producing my skin care line at this time, I am open to crafting custom products on demand.
+Though I am not actively producing and stocking any skin care preparations at this time, I am open to crafting custom products on demand.

 I also love (and have a slight addiction to) continually increasing my knowledge and technique base through continuing education courses and self study through books, videos, networking and professional membership in ABMP, the Associated Bodywork and Massage Professionals.
 In 2015 alone I completed 100 continuing education hours, well above the minimum required 24 over two years.